Rest in peace.

 I had doubts.
 I didn't believe in myself.
 I had a low self-esteem.
 My younger-self would envision a better life by graduating from college, getting a high-paying job, buying a house, and starting a family.
 This was my dream.
 It's not what I wanted.
 Come to think of it, my life did have a purpose.
 It was jealousy.
 My younger-self wanted to be better than you.
 I hated it when you would succeed.
 The ego would take over my mind.
 It was unhealthy.
 My life still has a purpose.
 It has changed.
 It's survival now.
 I continue to work on my craft as well.
 Find your purpose in life.
 You can't sleep.
 You can't function.
 You're not able to stop your racing thoughts.
 You're more worried and concerned about others than yourself.

 Everything you do in life is for others.
 You believe you're being watched.
 You assume that the world revolves around you.
 You want perfection from yourself for the sake of others.
 You make a mistake.
 You put yourself down.
 You keep it a secret.
 You're embarrassed.
 You believe being honest and vulnerable is for the weak.
 You expect that you'll be hated or shamed from others.
 You get paranoid.
 You enjoy talking about yourself to others.
 You like to run the show.
 You talk about how great you are.
 Nothing else.
 You choose to please everyone.
 You have a hard time saying no to others.
 You assume that you won't be liked or belonged.
 You're hoping that people won't need your assistance.
 So you won't give them a straight forward answer.
 You're afraid to ignore them.
 You're pressured to say yes to others.
 What keeps you from saying yes is expecting something in return.
-Giving comes from the heart.
-Things don't go according to your plan.
-Expect for things to not go your way.
-Welcome to life.
+Giving comes from the heart. |

 Categories